RamenVentures/Operating-Manual/README.md

 8. Is something exceptional? (team, traction, or technology)
 9. Are they "Pre-Seed"?
   - Have they picked a problem and initial market?
-  - Have they launched their MVP?
+  - Have they made significant progress towards an MVP?
-  - Does their MVP have users?
-(10+?)
   - Does their team have the ability to build, and maintain their product in-house?

 #### Requirements